openai/gpt-5-coding-examples/README.md

 From there, you can view any example, see the zero-shot prompt that created the code, and remix it for your own ideas.

+### Community Deployments

+The community has created additional deployments of these examples:

+- **[Static GitHub Pages Version](https://aonsyed.github.io/gpt5examples/)** – A fully static deployment that works immediately without any local setup.
+Perfect for browsing examples quickly or as a reference for deploying your own static version. ([Source](https://github.com/aonsyed/gpt5examples))

 ## Build with GPT-5

 If you want to experiment with similar prompts, you can try GPT-5 in your preferred coding environment: